Tom-Hirschberger/PythonLedControl/README.md

 # PythonLedControl #
-The aim of this project is to provide a script that controls an WS2801 led strip connected to an Raspberry Pi board.
-Additionally two buttons are connected to the board to switch the led strip on or off.
+The aim of this project is to provide a script that controls an WS2801 or WS281X led strip connected to an Raspberry Pi board.
+Additionally to the strip two buttons are connected to the board to switch the led strip on or off.
 If the second button is pressed after the first button within a configurable time range the script will change to pong mode.
 A moving light will be started and the users need to press the buttons right before the light reaches the end of the strip.
 If the buttons are pressed in the right moment the moving light will turn the direction and the other user needs to press.
 Each time the moving light turns the direction the light gets faster.

 The strip can be controlled either via hardware or software spi.
 The preferred mode is hardware spi because the timing is very sensitive.